Why are you increasing premiums when members may be experiencing financial hardship?

-No. Unlike some of our competitors, HIF is a member-owned, not-for-profit company.
+No. HIF is a not-for-profit, here-for-you health fund.
 This means that the company has no shareholders to report or distribute profit to.
-Any net operating margin that is earned as a result of this rate rise will be directly added to the fund’s reserves to ensure the future payment of claims and reduce pressure on any future premium increases.
-The Board of HIF, whose role is to represent the best interests of members, would not be acting responsibility if rates were not increased at this time.
+Any net operating margin earned as a result of this rate increase will be directly added to the fund’s reserves to ensure the future payment of claims, benefits for members and covering our operational costs and overheads.

 Why is my premium increasing by more than HIF's average percentage?

 The average percentage increase is an average across all policies, states and territories, but each product is priced individually depending on the increasing health care costs associated with that product in each state or territory.
-For that reason, some of our premium increases are less than the average while others are more – depending on the costs associated with the particular product or location.
-It's important to note that this year’s adjustment to the Federal Government Rebate will also result in a reduction of the discount you receive off the price of your policy by the Government.
-The erosion of the rebate is driven by the Government and is not a decision implemented by HIF.
-It’s also important to note that the rebate does not apply to any Lifetime Health Cover Loading (LHC), effective from 1 July 2013.
+For that reason, some of our premium increases are less than the average while others are more – depending on the costs associated with a particular product or location.

-Can I remove cover for something I know I won't use.
-For example, Maternity services?
+Can I remove cover for something I know I won't use, like maternity services?

-At HIF, we understand that there are services (such as maternity) that our members would like to exclude from their policies, while still retaining services like cardiac and joint reconstruction.
-With this in mind, we've introduced a no-maternity cover option as part of our very first combined policy - 'No Maternity Hospital with Mid Extras Combo'.
-It's important to remember though, that whilst commonly used services like maternity are listed in our hospital cover comparison table, our hospital policies will cover you for thousands of different treatments and procedures - essentially, any service that has a Medicare item number attached and isn't specifically listed on your policy as a restricted or excluded service.
+We understand that there are services (such as maternity) that our members would like to exclude from their policies, while still retaining services like cardiac and joint reconstruction.
+With this in mind, our Silver Plus Hospital Cover provides comprehensive cover minus maternity and some other services.
+It's important to remember though, that while commonly used services like maternity are listed in our hospital cover comparison table, our hospital policies will cover you for thousands of different treatments and procedures - essentially, any service that has a Medicare item number attached and isn't specifically listed on your policy as an excluded service.